Driven Collisionless Reconnection of Force-free Flux Tubes: From Onset to Coalescence: Introduction

-Near compact objects, magnetic structures can coalesce explosively when twisted and sheared by strong flows and relativistic frame-dragging effects.
+In the surroundings of compact objects, magnetic structures can coalesce explosively when twisted and sheared by strong flows and relativistic frame-dragging effects.
 Relevant examples include twisted magnetar magnetospheres \citep{Parfrey2013}, colliding flux tubes in pulsar magnetospheres \citep{Mahlmann2023}, frame-dragging–twisted tubes between a black-hole ergosphere and disk \citep{Koide2006}, and loops in a turbulent accretion-disk corona \citep{UzdenskyGoodman2008,Yuan2009}.
-In these magnetically dominated plasmas the Alfvén speed approaches the speed of light $c$, which enables rapid variability on the light-crossing time scale.
-Thus, the problem of collisionless reconnection onset in the strongly magnetized regime is of prime interest for understanding the observed time scales of electromagnetic flares in relativistic astrophysical plasmas (e.g., \citealt{Krawczynski2004, Abdo2011, Yuan2016, Ripperda2022,GRAVITY2021}).
-Here, we aim to fill a gap in the literature by studying the dynamics of current sheets in collisionless pair plasmas over their full lifetime, from formation to the final stages of the reconnection process, using 2D particle-in-cell (PIC) simulations.
+In these magnetically dominated plasmas, the Alfvén speed approaches the speed of light $c$, which enables rapid variability on light-crossing time scales.
+Thus, the problem of collisionless reconnection onset in the strongly magnetized regime is of prime interest for understanding the observed time scales of electromagnetic flares in relativistic astrophysical plasmas (e.g., \citealt{Krawczynski2004, Abdo2011, Yuan2016,GRAVITY2021, Ripperda2022}).
+Here, we aim to fill a gap in the literature by studying the dynamics of current sheets in collisionless pair plasmas over their full lifetime, from formation to the final stages of the reconnection process, using 2D Particle-in-Cell (PIC) simulations.
+While motivated by high-energy astrophysical phenomena, the physics of externally driven reconnection and current sheet formation studied here also has potential relevance to laboratory experiments and solar loops interactions \citep[e.g.,][]{Hare2017, Kumar2010}.

-Global PIC simulations can self-consistently describe the formation of current sheets in realistic geometries, but they remain far from achieving real astrophysical scale separations.
-For example, in the presently largest 3D simulations of pulsar magnetospheres, the light-cylinder radius is only about $200$ times larger than the plasma skin depth \citep{Hakobyan2023}.
-Similarly, in global PIC simulations of black-hole magnetospheres, the gravitational radius typically measures only about 20 plasma skin depths in size \citep{Parfrey2019, Crinquand2022, ElMellah2023, Galishnikova2023}.
-Therefore, in order to achieve a maximum possible scale separation and to study the onset problem under well controlled initial conditions, we focus here on local PIC simulations, featuring two isolated and initially force-free magnetic flux tubes.
+Global PIC simulations can self-consistently describe the formation of current sheets in realistic geometries, but they cannot presently achieve realistic astrophysical scale separations.
+For example, in the largest (to date) 3D simulations of pulsar magnetospheres, the light-cylinder radius is only about $200$ times larger than the plasma skin depth \citep{Hakobyan2023}.
+Similarly, in global PIC simulations of black-hole magnetospheres, the gravitational radius typically measures only about a few tens of plasma skin depths in size \citep{Parfrey2019, Crinquand2022, ElMellah2023, Galishnikova2023}.
+Therefore, in order to achieve a maximum possible scale separation and to study the onset problem under well-controlled initial conditions, we focus here on local PIC simulations, featuring two isolated and initially force-free magnetic flux tubes.